zeropointnine/tts-toy/README.md

     python app.py

 Reminder here that Orpheus model inference + SNAC decoding is not a lightweight task.
-Anecdotally, my dev system (Ryzen 7700 + 3080Ti) does the audio generation only about 1.5x faster than real-time (using Q8 model).
+Anecdotally, my dev system (Ryzen 7700 + 3080Ti) does the audio generation only about 1.5x faster than real-time, using Q8 model.

 # Updates

+2025-04-13

+- User settings now persist

 2025-04-11